sciris/sciris_paper/paper.md

 # ScirisWeb

 While a full description of [ScirisWeb](http://github.com/sciris/scirisweb) is beyond the scope of this paper, briefly, it builds on Sciris to enable the rapid development of Python-based webapps, including those powering [Optima Nutrition](https://nutrition.optimamodel.com) and [Covasim](https://app.covasim.org).
-By default, ScirisWeb uses [Vuejs](https://vuejs.org) for the frontend, [Flask](https://flask.palletsprojects.com) as the web framework, [Redis](https://redis.io) for the (optional) database, and Matplotlib/[mpld3](https://github.com/mpld3/mpld3) for plotting.
-However, ScirisWeb is completely modular, which means that it can also be used to link a [React](https://reactjs.org/) frontend to a [MySQL](https://www.mysql.com/) database with [Plotly](https://plotly.com/) figures.
-In contrast to [Plotly Dash](https://github.com/plotly/dash) and [Streamlit](https://streamlit.io/), which have limited options for customization or switching between technology stacks, ScirisWeb is completely modular, so users can freely choose which features they use for a given project.
+By default, ScirisWeb uses [Vuejs](https://vuejs.org) and [sciris-js](https://github.com/sciris/sciris-js) for the frontend, [Flask](https://flask.palletsprojects.com) as the web framework, [Redis](https://redis.io) for the (optional) database, and Matplotlib/[mpld3](https://github.com/mpld3/mpld3) for plotting.
+However, ScirisWeb is completely modular, which means that it could also be used to (for example) link a [React](https://reactjs.org/) frontend to a [MySQL](https://www.mysql.com/) database with [Plotly](https://plotly.com/) figures.
+This modularity is in contrast to full-stack solutions such as [Plotly Dash](https://github.com/plotly/dash), [Streamlit](https://streamlit.io), and [Voilà](https://voila.readthedocs.io).
+While these libraries are even easier to use than ScirisWeb (since they do not require any knowledge of JavaScript), they provide limited options for customization or switching between technology stacks.
+In contrast, ScirisWeb provides the flexibility of a custom-written webapp within the context of an "it just works" framework.

 # Acknowledgements

-The authors wish to thank David J. Kedziora, Dominic Delport, Kevin M. Jablonka, Meikang Wu, and Dina Mistry for providing helpful feedback on the Sciris library.
+The Sciris Development Team (info@sciris.org) wishes to thank David J. Kedziora, Dominic Delport, Kevin M. Jablonka, Meikang Wu, and Dina Mistry for providing helpful feedback on the Sciris library.
 David P. Wilson, William B. Lytton, and Daniel J. Klein provided in-kind support of Sciris development.
 Financial support has been provided by the United States Defense Advanced Research Projects Agency (DARPA) Contract N66001-10-C-2008 (2010–2014), World Bank Assignment 1045478 (2011–2015), the Australian National Health and Medical Research Council (NHMRC) Project Grant APP1086540 (2015–2017), the Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) Fellowship Grant DE140101375 (2014–2019), Intellectual Ventures (2019–2020), and the Bill \& Melinda Gates Foundation (2020–present).

 # References